Du-Songtao/Towards-fast-embedded-moving-horizon-state-of-charge-estimation-for-lithium-ion-batteries/README.md

 # Towards fast embedded moving horizon state-of-charge estimation for lithium-ion batteries
 **"Towards fast embedded moving horizon state-of-charge estimation for lithium-ion batteries"** in **Journal of Energy Storage**

-YimingWan, SongtaoDu, JiayuYan, ZhuoWang

-Any questions or discussions are welcomed!

 ## Steps to run
 * Open Matlab or Octave.
 * Set ./matlabcode or  ./octavecode as the current working directory.